The Difference Between SaaS and Cloud Computing Explained

 Put simply, the distinction is that SaaS can refer to any software application that you run that isn’t located on your premises.
 It is a full-blown application as opposed to being a component of something else.
 Instead of running the application on servers and data storage in your data centre like an on-premise solution, it runs in the vendor’s data centre.

-Cloud Computing provides computing resources that aren’t bound to any specific location.
+In comparison, Cloud Computing provides computing resources that aren’t bound to any specific location.
 It consists of infrastructure and services that you can rent such as virtual computers/servers, data storage capacity, communications and messaging capacity, network capacity and development environments.
 Unlike SaaS, which comprises fully formed applications for the general public to use, Cloud Computing refers to rented infrastructure and services, most commonly used by software developers, application vendors, savvy computer users and corporate IT departments.
 If you don’t work directly with your organisation’s servers, then you probably won’t work directly with Cloud Computing.
 However, it may be the infrastructure that you run applications or store data on, or SaaS applications that you use might have been built with Cloud services.

 SaaS, perhaps surprisingly, originated in the 1960s, when it was called a ‘time-sharing system’.
 The centralised hosting of business applications was achieved by connecting several ‘dumb’ terminals consisting of keyboards and monitors without CPUs to a mainframe or mini-computer hosting applications and data.
 As the cost of desktop computers dropped over the following few decades, workers had their own PCs that hosted applications locally, whilst critical data was still hosted on the central server.
 However, bandwidth costs decreased, which allowed SaaS to be a cost-effective solution once again, and its popularity resumed.